m329/reco/README.md

 # reco

-A simple proof-of-concept for doing artist/band recommendations using only user-submitted information.
+A simple proof-of-concept for doing artist/band recommendations.

 ## How to use